 By working out the decline in value you determine the adjustable value of a depreciating asset.
 A depreciating asset's adjustable value at a particular time is its cost (first and second elements) less any decline in value up to that time.
-See The cost of a depreciating asset on page 14 for information on first and second elements of cost.
-Adjustable value is similar to the concept of undeducted cost used in the former depreciation rules.
+See The cost of a depreciating asset on page 15 for information on first and second elements of cost.
 The opening adjustable value of an asset for an income year is generally the same as its adjustable value at the end of the previous income year.

 You calculate the decline in value and adjustable value of a depreciating asset from the asset's start time independently of your use of the depreciating asset for a taxable purpose.
-However, your deduction for the decline in value is reduced to the extent that your use of the asset is for a non-taxable purpose; see Decline in value of a depreciating asset used for a non-taxable purpose on page 8.
-Your deduction may also be reduced if the depreciating asset is a leisure facility or boat even though the asset is used, or installed ready for use, for a taxable purpose; see Decline in value of leisure facilities on page 9, and Decline in value of boats on page 9.
+However, your deduction for the decline in value is reduced by the extent that your use of the asset is for a non-taxable purpose; see Decline in value of a depreciating asset used for a non-taxable purpose on page 8.
+Your deduction may also be reduced if the depreciating asset is a leisure facility or boat even though the asset is used, or installed ready for use, for a taxable purpose; see Decline in value of boats on page 9.